xenanetworks/open-automation-python-api/docs/source/general_info.rst

     await tester.comment.set(comment="my tester")

 :term:`LL-API` contains the class definition of each command, giving you the direct control of the tester.
-However, the LL-API does not provide functionalities such as *auto connection keep-alive* and *auto index management*.
+However, the :term:`LL-API` does not provide functionalities such as *auto connection keep-alive* and *auto index management*.

 For example, to change the description of a tester by, the LL-API is: